nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * 1b2.
 Use case resume at 2.

 1c.
-User enteres task without date/time.
+User enters task without date/time.

 * 1c1.
 System accepts the command as floating task.